jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.

-In this case we are using the SHA256 hash function for simplicity.
-Do not use SHA256 in a production environment because it is a fast hash and will be easy to crack weaker passwords using reverse hash lookups (e.g. rainbow tables) and/or brute force attacks as we will discuss later.
-Use Argon2 or a similar slow hash function instead (see my post about [One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)).
+In this case we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using reverse hash lookups (e.g. rainbow tables) on unsalted hashed passwords, and dictionary or brute force attacks on salted passwords with known peppers, as we will discuss later on.

+**Use Argon2** or a similar _slow_ hash function instead which will provide resistance against attacks even when both the database and the pepper have been compromised.
+See my post about [One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html) for more detals.

 `HashedPassword = SHA256(Password)`